 The blue heeler, also called the Australian cattle dog, is a sturdy, medium-sized herding dog developed in Australia.
 Its dense double-coat consists of a thick undercoat and a short, weather-resistant overcoat.
 The blue heeler is known as hard-working, intelligent, and loyal to its owner.
-Historically, these dogs were bred to work on farms as herding dogs and these dogs still thrive when they have a job to do.
+Historically, these dogs were bred to work on farms as herding dogs and they still thrive when they have a job to do.
 Their fierce loyalty makes them even better workers.
 Even if you don’t work on a farm, you can put them to work.
 They love figuring out puzzles and retrieving toys.